mathieu-benoit/acm-workshop/content/whereami/set-up-whereami-git-repo.md

     --sync-name root-sync \
     --sync-namespace config-management-system
 ```
-Wait and re-run this command above until you see `"status": "ERROR"` for this `RepoSync`.
+Wait and re-run this command above until you see `"status": "SYNCED"` for this `RootSync`.
 All the `managed_resources` listed should have `STATUS: Current` as well.

 List the GitHub runs for the **GKE cluster configs** repository:
 ```Bash